 Although the bicycle’s unusual appearance created substantial public interest initially, British bicycle makers were reluctant to invest in the high degree of re-tooling needed to manufacture the bicycle.

 Bowden moved to the US to seek backing for the bike and over a decade later, in 1960, the production Spacelander was built in Michigan.
 The manufacturer suggested molding the bicycle in fiberglass instead of aluminum.

 Although he retained the futuristic appearance of the Classic, Bowden abandoned the hub dynamo and replaced the drive-train with a more common sprocket-chain assembly.
 The new name, Spacelander, was chosen to capitalize on interest in the Space Race.

 Financial troubles forced Bowden to rush the development of the Spacelander, which was released in 1960 in five colors: Charcoal Black, Cliffs of Dover White, Meadow Green, Outer Space Blue, and Stop Sign Red.

 The bicycle was priced at $89.50, which made it one of the more expensive bicycles on the market.
 In addition, the fiberglass frame was relatively fragile, and its unusual nature made it difficult to market to established bicycle distributors.

-(Photo credit: Topical Press Agency / Getty Images / Wiki Commons).
+(Photo credit: Leon Dixon and National Bicycle History Archive Of America: NBHAA.com / Pinterest / Topical Press Agency / Getty Images / Wikimedia Commons ).